-Not all are disenchanted with the Rev. Phipps.
-The elders of Toronto's Bloor Street United Church wrote to the denomination's executive that Rev. Phipps's remarks are not new.
-They said, "We have heard similar statements from our pulpit for the last 30 years....
+The elders of Toronto's Bloor Street United Church wrote to the denomination's executive that Rev. Phipps' remarks are not new.
+They said, "We have heard similar statements from our pulpit for the last 30 years ...
 We do not wish to have some people tell others what they should believe."

-Rev. Robert Bater, a United Church minister, former principal of Queen's Theological College in Kingston, Ontario and participant in the Jesus Seminars, wholeheartedly supports Rev. Phipps.
+Rev. Robert Bater, a United Church minister, former principal of Queen's Theological College in Kingston, and a participant in the Jesus Seminars (notorious for deciding whether a statement or a deed by Jesus is fairly attributed to Him by casting coloured beads), wholeheartedly supports Rev. Phipps.
 Like the moderator, he also denies the physical resurrection of Jesus.
-Bater says that the bottom line for Christians is a belief that Jesus was a unique messenger from God who revealed God's. nature and will in a way never done before or since.
-And not surprisingly, Tom Harpur, former clergyman and for many years religion editor and columnist with the Toronto Star, praises the leader of "Canada's most courageous church" for dramatically raising the question of Christ's identity.
+Bater says that the bottom line for Christians is a belief that Jesus was a unique messenger from God who revealed God's nature and will, in a way never done before or since.
+And not surprisingly, Tom Harpur, former clergyman and for many years contributor to the Toronto Daily Star praises the leader of "Canada's most courageous church" for dramatically raising the question of Christ's identity.
+And Harpur says that every Christian should send Phipps a letter of congratulations.

-Rev. Phipps has not been disciplined by his church.
-The national executive backed his views "as falling within the wide range of views accepted and celebrated by the denomination."
+Rev. Phipps was not disciplined by his church.
+The national executive backed his views "as falling within the wide range of accepted and celebrated by the denomination."